redis/redis-py/docs/opentelemetry.rst

 Alerting and notifications
 --------------------------

-Uptrace also allows you to monitor metrics using alerting rules.
+Uptrace also allows you to monitor `OpenTelemetry metrics <https://uptrace.dev/opentelemetry/metrics.html>`_ using alerting rules.
 For example, the following rule uses the group by node expression to create an alert whenever an individual Redis shard is down:

 .. code-block:: python